IBMTerraform/terraform-workshop/README.md

 During the run of `terraform plan` the system will ask you for your IBM Cloud account `org` and `space`.
 Enter these in.

 ```
-For Think!
-The org and space you logged into is `TerraformThink2018` and `dev`
+REMINDER: For Think!
+The org and space you use is `TerraformThink2018` and `dev`
 ```

 Your output will look something like this: